dsbotelho/ghub-discovery/README.md

 ## Final Considerations

 Unfortunately, I do realize UI improvements can be made.
 I didn't have the time/opportunity to make it as beautiful as I wanted, but I'll definitively work on it as soon as possible :smiley_cat:

+## Known issues

+- Bigger repository names may overflow in the header/cause UI issues.

 Feel free to offer suggestions or to code review.
 Feedback is always welcome.